Tuesday, 23 June 2009

 My visit for a game was a last minute decision.
 I had been catching with an old colleague from Lord's, Martin Charters near his home in Winchmore Hill.
 We had plentiful drinks and he was going home for tea.
 I mulled over whether to make the effort or not to go to a Second Round Isthmian League Cup tie.

-I waited ages for a bus and eventually arrived at the ground about ten minutes in.
-There were no programmes but they had also given up collecting admission fees.
+I waited ages for a bus and eventually arrived at the ground about ten minutes into the game.
+There were no programmes, but they had also given up collecting admission fees.
 I stood and chatted with the Enfield fans.
 Just what they thought of bumping into a merry Scarborough fan in such circumstances, I dread to think.

 The game was a real thriller for those who'd been bothered to turn up.
 It ended in a 4-3 win for the away side.
 I remember distinctly the lack of catering as well as programmes as I was very hungry.
 All in all I had a very good random night out.